Mandarin Rat Snake Facts

 - Euprepiophis mandarinus given by WALLACH et al. in 2014

-The body is medium stout; tail is medium in length.
-Head is oval with the slightly blunt snout; the eye is medium-sized; iris is dark brown to blackish and pupil is round, black, and less distinct from the rest of the eye.
+The body of this snake species is medium stout, and the tail is medium in length.
+The Mandarin rat snake is also considered a relatively small rat snake.
+The head is oval with a slightly blunt snout; the eyes are medium-sized with irises appearing dark brown to blackish.
+The snake’s pupils are round, black, and less distinct from the rest of the eye.

 The tongue is flesh-colored with gray fork tips.
-The upper head is yellow and the labials are white, except three broad, black cross-bands.
+The upper head is yellow, and the labials are white, except for three broad, black cross-bands.

-Upper body and tail are purplish-gray or even reddish, with a series of conspicuous, yellow-margined, yellow-centered, black saddles separated from one another by the length of 1-2 scales.
+The upper body and tail are purplish-gray or even reddish in color, with a series of conspicuous, yellow-margined, yellow-centered, black saddles separated from one another by the length of 1-2 scales.
 There may also be a lateral series of small, black spots.

-There is no sexual dimorphism, but during the mating season, the males are recognizable by a swollen tail base.
+There is no sexual dimorphism, but the males of this snake species are recognizable by a swollen tail base during the mating season.

-Mandarin rat snake habitats are varied including rain forests to open farmland, rice fields, rocky scrubland, areas with dense vegetation and grassy fields.
+Mandarin rat snake habitats vary, including rain forests to open farmland, rice fields, rocky scrubland, dense vegetation, and grassy fields.

 They feel comfortable at an average temperature of 25°C or lower, with humidity ranging from 60-80%.

-While maintaining the right amount of humidity is a must to avoid desiccation, the temperature issue must also be taken in account by snake owners, especially because mandarin rat snakes refuse to take food at higher temperatures (temperature-dependent anorexia) Source: https://www.researchgate.net/publication/296757800_Causes_of_mortality_in_juvenile_mandarin_rat_snakes_Euprepiophis_Elaphe_mandarinus_due_to_improper_captive_maintenance
+While maintaining the right amount of humidity is a must to avoid desiccation, the temperature issue must also be considered by snake owners, especially because mandarin rat snakes refuse to take food at higher temperatures.

 Fresh, clean water should also be available at all times.

-Last but not least, and considering they are very shy snakes, the substrate is also an important aspect of proper Mandarin care as these snakes need a substrate that allows them to dig and hide in their enclosure, which will make them feel secure.
+Last but not least, and considering they are very shy snakes, the substrate is also an important aspect of proper Mandarin care as these snakes need a substrate that allows them to dig and hide in the dark places of their enclosure, which will make them feel much more secure.

-Until recently, keepers were mostly working with unstable, wild-caught Mandarin rat snakes of indeterminate age and that made figuring out their natural lifespan difficult.
+Until recently, keepers were mostly working with unstable, wild-caught Mandarin rat snakes of indeterminate age and Until recently, keepers were mostly working with unstable, wild-caught Mandarin rat snakes of indeterminate age, making it difficult to figure out their natural lifespan.
 Successful breeders have learned much since then, and 10 to 15 years of age appears typical.

-Wild snakes can be imported, but they tend to be stressed from the capture, be more finicky in their eating habits, and have parasites.
+Wild snakes can be imported, but they tend to be more stressed out from the capture, can prove to be more finicky in their eating habits, and often have parasites.